luke-o-brien/Project-3-MERN-Backend/README.md

 <div id='Lessons-Learnt'></div>

 ### Lessons Learnt
 - During this project I learnt the importance of planning and communication when working in a development team and how to communicate effectively with multiple team members who are working on code which may affect the code you are working on

 - This project greatly improved my debugging skills by giving me multiple opportunities to look at and debug other team members' code through pair and group debugging sessions.

 - I learnt about the importance of consistency and organising code in an easy to understand and easy to maintain way.
 As everyone in the team would be interacting with each other's code we developed naming conventions, document structure outlines and general styling guidelines.

 <div id='Known-Bugs'></div>

 ### Known Bugs
 - **Hashtag:** There is nothing currently in place to prevent duplicate hashtags being posted. if more than one user adds the same hashtag it creates a duplicate which means that when a user searches multiples of the same hashtag are rendered in the dropdown.
 To fix this bug I would create a function which on submitting would get existing hashtags, loop through them to check against the user submitted ones and if no match is found post these to the APIs hashtag endpoint.

 <div id='Future-developments'></div>

 ### possible future developments
-- Adding a like function with the ability to view all the songs you have liked.
+- Adding a like function with the ability to view all the sounds you have liked.
-- Allowing users to follow others with potential for timeline feature like seen on social media
+- Allowing users to follow others with potential for a timeline feature like seen on social media sites
 - Fully responsive design

-### created with
+### Created With
 - Teresa Morini -- https://github.com/tjmcodes
 - Laleh Shahidi -- https://github.com/Laleh-S
 - Kazimierz Jankowski -- https://github.com/donnysnarko